BUGPLEASEOUT/LasHeR/README.md

   └─visible.txt

 ## Evaluation on LasHeR
-We evaluate 12 **RGBT** tracking algorithms on LasHeR to provide comprehensive platform of performance analysis.
+We evaluate 12 **RGBT** tracking algorithms on the entire LasHeR to provide comprehensive platform of performance analysis.
 Deep RGBT trackers include MANet, DAPNet, MaCNet, DAFNet, FANet, MANet++, DMCNet and mfDiMP.
 RGBT trackers based on handcrafted features include SGT, CMR and SGT++.
 ![](https://github.com/BUGPLEASEOUT/LasHeR/blob/main/figure0/evaluation.PNG)

-##
+## Retrining experiment on LasHeR
+we split LasHeR into training and testing subsets according to the target class distribution.
+And we conduct the retraining experiment by retraining MANet and mfDiMP on training set to demonstrate how deep RGBT trackers can be improved using a largescale training set.

 ## Dataset
 * Download LasHeR from [here]() (Dataset is uploading......).